 Getting to the park in an RV is easy as far as navigating goes - the parking options are where you might run into a few bumps.
 Due to the park’s small size, there aren’t many roadways to drive on, but the roads that are inside the park are made to accommodate large vehicles and RVs with ease.

-Due to the small size of the park, parking is very limited and easily becomes overcrowded.
-For all vehicles, if you’re just visiting for the day, you’ll likely have to park outside the park entrance and walk the rest of the way in.
+Since the park is on the small side, parking is very limited and easily becomes overcrowded.
+If you’re just visiting for the day, you’ll likely have to park outside the park entrance and walk the rest of the way in.
 You can park on the side of the bordering country road, or on private property across the highway, with permission of course.
 If you are coming to RV camp, you may have a difficult time fitting larger RVs in the back-in sites, but the pull-through sites should work just fine.

 Campgrounds and parking in Balmorhea State Park